Updated February 23, 2021

 So, what’s the difference between KDP and IngramSpark?
 Which should you choose?

 Then, we recommend self-publishing through IngramSpark for expanded distribution of paperbacks and ePub eBooks.
 Using both companies in this way affords authors the widest distribution at the lowest cost and the best publisher compensation.

 As a provider of publisher services, 1106 Design prepares books for publication.
 We offer authors expert book design (covers and interiors), editing, typesetting, eBook formatting, book marketing training and plans, and much more.
-We will prepare your files to meet IngramSpark’s and KDP’s exacting specifications (provided we did the design work as well—let’s be fair!), and upload them for you (this is called “title set-up).
+We will prepare your files to meet IngramSpark’s and KDP’s exacting specifications (provided we did the design work as well—let’s be fair!) and upload them for you.
 We are pleased to be listed on the IngramSpark website as a Full-Service Self-Publishing Expert.

 Our signature “hand-holding” means we’ll guide you through the maze of information and help you make decisions that are in your best interests.